 Go on Pinterest or Houzz and browse other people’s ideas.
 Once you find a style you like you can attempt to duplicate it yourself.

-It can be easy to get carried away when looking at other people’s creations so don’t bite off more than you can chew.
-The point here is to improve your homes’ curb appeal on the cheap, not to tear everything down and start from scratch.
+It can be easy to get carried away when looking at other people’s creations, so don’t bite off more than you can chew.
+The point here is to improve your homes’ curb appeal on the cheap, not tear everything down and start from scratch.

 Browse Similar Homes Nearby